pulumi/examples/gcp-ts-gke-hello-world/README.md

 1. Install the required Node.js packages:

+    This installs the dependent packages [needed](https://pulumi.io/reference/how.html) for our Pulumi program.

     ```bash
     $ npm install
     ```

-1. Create a new stack, which is an isolated deployment target for this example:
+1. Create a new Pulumi stack, which is an isolated deployment target for this example:

+    This will initialize the Pulumi program in TypeScript.

     ```bash
     $ pulumi stack init